dvv/stable/README.md

 cowboy_patch
 --------------

-Middleware for easing exposing RESTful services, helps dealing with unfriendly intermediary network environment which sometimes disallow certain critical HTTP methods and/or headers.
-This one allows to tunnel information via URI.
+Middleware for easing exposing RESTful services, helps dealing with unfriendly intermediary network environment which sometimes disallows certain critical HTTP methods and/or headers.
+This middleware allows for reading this info if it's tunnelled via URI in form of predefined querystring tokens `_x-NAME=VALUE`.
 Please, consult [comments in the code](src/cowboy_patch.erl#L9-18) so far.

 Should you put `cowboy_patch` in middleware chain, request will be updated automatically.